 Part One: Meet Ana

-I was following Ana V. Martins from Amsterdive on Facebook and Instagram for couple of years when, one day, I met her completely by chance at Creative Mornings.
+I was following Ana V. Martins from Amsterdive on Facebook and Instagram for a couple of years when, one day, I met her completely by chance at Creative Mornings.
 It was so great to finally meet her face-to-face.
 Because we already knew each other “online,” the transition to the “offline” world was natural.

-I knew I wanted to collaborate with her, but didn’t have a specific project in mind… at least not at that point.
+I knew I wanted to collaborate with her but didn’t have a specific project in mind… at least not at that point.

 However, we kept in touch and met several times afterward.
 This is how, while enjoying a nice cup of tea and discussing our work strategies, we decided to write an article together and share our different approaches when it comes to the creative process.

 This is how Spinners’ Talks was born.